tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   🤏 Play with an [interactive demo](https://utopia.fyi/) to get a sense of the idea.
 -   👁👁 Watch an [intro video](https://www.youtube.com/watch?v=DDuGtN-GakA) by the creators (18 minutes).
--   📜, 👁👁 Read a [shorter intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
+-   📜, 👁👁 Read an [intro article](https://utopia.fyi/blog/designing-with-fluid-type-scales/) and look at a diagram illustrating the idea.
 -   📜 Read a [longer intro article](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/) that also explains the context of the larger problem.
+-   🤏, 📜, 👁👁 Play with the official [Figma starter project](https://www.figma.com/community/file/1122903924123950023) and read the succinct intro on the 'readme' page that includes multiple illustrations.

 ### Main concepts